How to Get Nail Polish Out of Clothes

 • Dab at the stain with a cloth saturated in warm, soapy water.

-• Apply non-acetone nail polish remover to a clean cloth and dab the stain.
+• Use non-acetone nail polish remover on a clean cloth and dab the stain.

 • Rinse the area with warm water and launder according to the fabric’s instructions.